SEMICeu/documentation/datamodel.md

 Aside the differences in the content resulting from the reuse perspective, each category has different expectations on the representation and published artefacts.
-The listed expectatations are also resulting from the base premise to use the Semantic Web as basis for the design of the data models.
+The listed expectations result from the premisse to use the _Semantic Web_ as __basis__ for the design of the data specification.

 Vocabularies expect

   - a document with a simple tabular view of the terms
-  - persistent identifiers (PURIs)
+  - dereferenceable persistent identifiers (PURIs)

 Application profiles expect